KayFrimp/alx-system_engineering-devops/0x00-shell_basics/README.md

 17. 101-clean-emacs deletes all files in the current working directory that end with the character ~

 18. 102-tree creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory

+19. 103-commas lists all the files and diretories of the current directory, separated by commas (,).